-This Valentine’s Day, Americans will spend an estimated $2.3 billion on flowers.
+On Valentine’s Day in 2022, Americans planned on spending an estimated $2.3 billion on flowers.
 February 14th—the single biggest day of the year for the flower industry—accounts for 30 percent of annual flower sales, with roses selling more than anything else.
 The majority of these flowers grow outside of the country.
 The US imports 80 percent of its cut flowers throughout the year and of those imported blooms, Colombia provides the most, at 60 percent, followed by Ecuador, at about 20 percent.

 War and the roses

 Before the era of the failed US war on drugs, most of our flowers came from domestic flower growers.
 In 1991, to encourage Andean farmers to grow crops other than coca for the cocaine flooding the US, Congress passed the Andean Trade Preference Act, which lifted duties on certain Andean imports such as flowers—including a 6 percent tariff on Colombian roses.
 The Andean floral industry bloomed; the domestic floral industry withered.
 American producers couldn’t compete with the ideal, year-round flower-growing weather or the cheap and plentiful labor of the burgeoning Andean flower industry.
 According to the Washington Post, American production of roses plummeted by 95 percent.